chrisdoyle/gradle-fury/README.md

-Note: There may be some strong language on this site.
-Discretion advised.

 # gradle-fury

 *"Before I could pull the trigger, I was hit by lightning and bitten by a cobra.
 I blacked out, and